angezid/advanced-mark.js/doc/performance.md

   Also, this option changes the behavior of marking strings, e.g. `['word1 word2 word3', 'word2']`, without this option, 'word2' be marked, with - don't.

 * `cacheTextNodes` : collecting text nodes information on every run is expensive.
 Caching this information improves performance with a large array.
+  The performance gain gradually grows, starting with an array containing 2-3 items and doubled with 4-5 items.
   Note: this option does not change behavior as the `combinePatterns` option does.
 It can be used with existing code to improve performance.

 In Firefox marking an array of 500 words on a 1 MB page, 26500 text nodes, `diacritics : false` and ~7600 highlighted words :